mastodon/fediverse_auxiliary_service_provider_specifications/discovery/data_sharing/v0.1/data_sharing.md

 [FEP-5feb](https://codeberg.org/fediverse/fep/src/branch/main/fep/5feb/fep-5feb.md)
 to determine if a creator has opted in to discovery.

+For account data, both parties MUST ensure the `discoverable` flag is set to `true`.

 ## Subscribing To, Requesting And Receiving Content

 ### Managing Subscriptions (FASP => Fediverse Server)